Nikkei tumbles to 5-month low, Topix below 800

 By Ayai Tomisawa

-TOKYO, Aug 5 Japan's Nikkei stock benchmark tumbled on Friday to its lowest since the immediate aftermath of the March 11 earthquake, hit by sharp falls in the U.S. market as worries over the global economy dominated the mood, offseting a boost from Japan's currency intervention and monetary easing the previous day.
+TOKYO, Aug 5 Japan's Nikkei stock benchmark tumbled on Friday to its lowest since the immediate aftermath of the March 11 earthquake, hit by sharp falls in the U.S. market as worries over the global economy dominated the mood and offset a boost from Japan's currency intervention and monetary easing the previous day.

 The Dow and the S&P tumbled more than 4 percent on Thursday and the Nasdaq lost 5 percent on fears that the United States is staring at another recession and that Europe's sovereign debt crisis is swallowing two of its largest economies.